gavin-ho1/bias-filter/README.md

 # bias-filter
-A chrome extension that replaces biased text in your browser when reading news article with the same information.
+A chrome extension that omits biased text in your browser when reading news articles, replacing with neutral tones.